Windsor, Victoria: Demographics

 62.1% were born in Australia.
-Other countries of birth were England 5%, Greece 3.1%, New Zealand 3.1%, China (excluding Taiwan & SARs) 1.5% & Ireland 1.2%.
+Other countries of birth were England 5%, Greece 3.1%, New Zealand 3.1%, China (excluding Taiwan & SARs) 1.5% and Ireland 1.2%.

-71.8 Spoke only English at home.
-Other Language used at home top responses were Greek 5.6%, Mandarin 1.9, Spanish 1.6%, Russian 1.1% & Turkish 1%.

 Today

 Although Stonnington's smallest suburb, Windsor has its own bank, supermarket and historic pubs, along with a growing number of independent clothing stores, restaurants, bars, lounges and cafés.
 Windsor contains a diverse mix of housing, including medium density apartments, Victorian terrace housing and a high-rise public housing tower.

 The Prahran campus of Swinburne University used to be located just south of High Street in Windsor, but this is now Melbourne Polytechnic – Prahran Campus, although it is actually in Windsor.
 The National Institute of Circus Arts is in Green Street, Windsor.

 The painkiller Aspro was invented by the chemist George Nicholas in Windsor.
-Nuttelex margarine was also manufactured in Windsor for many years but production shifted in the last few years to Knoxfield.
+Nuttelex margarine was also manufactured in Windsor for many years but production later shifted to Knoxfield.